 - Most Au pairs who come to the UK are away from home for the first time and are adjusting to a new language, a new environment, new customs that may be totally different to that they are used to.
 They may feel homesick at first!
 Families should be understanding during this period and should try to help the Au pair adjust to their new surroundings.
 Should problems persist we would appreciate you contacting our Agency and raising your concerns.
 Families should be aware that Au pairs come to the UK to improve their English and should be willing to help correcting mistakes in speech.
 If families speak a second language they must always speak in English whilst the Au pair is there.
 It is not uncommon for an Au Pair to leave a family if they are not involved in an English speaking environment.

 - Please be aware that at certain times of the year there are fewer Au pairs.
-This tends to fall in December and May and although we do our very best to help you it is advisable to be aware of the situation should you decide to change Au pairs during that period of time.
-Even so, we have girls available every month.
+This tends to fall in December to May and although we do our very best to help you it is advisable to be aware of the situation should you decide to change Au pairs during that period of time.
+Even so, we have au pairs available every month.